PaulSrrs/discord-self-bot/README.md

   -t TOKEN, --token TOKEN                 => Your discord user token, it's up to you to find it !<br/>
   -m MESSAGE, --message MESSAGE           => The message you want to post on the channel<br/>
   -s SECONDS, --seconds SECONDS           => Your discord unique token, it's up to you to find it (google is your friend) !<br/>
-  -c CHANNEL, --channel CHANNEL           => Id of the discord channel, again, it's up to you to find it (google is your friend) !<br/>
+  -c CHANNEL, --channel CHANNEL           => Id of the discord channel / conversation, again, it's up to you to find it (google is your friend) !<br/>

-I, Paul Surrans, am not responsable of any consequences using this script.<br/>
+I, Paul Surrans, am not responsable of any consequences using this script (please avoid to spam peoples or channels...).<br/>

 Made with love by Paul Surrans, Student at Epitech Lille, France.<br/>